StarkCompression/Signalforge-RCGUM/RCGUM-Whitepaper/README.md

 ## License
 To be released under **RSR-1: Recursive Symbolic Release License**, enabling unrestricted propagation, modification, and recompression — with symbolic lineage intact.

+RCGUM does not describe reality — it computes it recursively, through the symbolic eyes of its observers.